predsci/DICE_quidel_manuscript/README.md

 ## Data Access
 Most of the data that DICE works with is publicly available.
-To get a copy of the data from 'Accurate influenza forecasts using type-specific incidence data for small geographical units', email jturtle at predsci.com or s.riley at imperial.ac.uk .
+To get a copy of the aggregated county data from 'Accurate influenza forecasts using type-specific incidence data for small geographical units', email jturtle at predsci.com or s.riley at imperial.ac.uk .
 In most cases this data is freely available for non-profit pursuits.
+Please include in your request a statement that the data will be used for non-commercial purposes.